MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/how-to-add-a-custom-search-vertical-to-your-search-results-page.md

 But, before we could begin to create these search verticals, we had to create one result source for each custom search vertical.
 We showed you how to create a result source in [How to create a result source](how-to-configure-the-search-results-web-part-to-use-a-new-result-source.md#BKMK_HowtoCreateaResultSource).

-This is how we defined the  *Art result source*  .
+This is how we defined the  *Art result source*.

 ![Art Result Type Query](../media/OTCSP_ArtResultTypeQuery.png)

 Remember,  `{searchTerms?}(contentclass:sts_listitem) path:http://<path>` was the query text of the Article result source that we created earlier.
 To this, we added  `AND ContentType:Art`

 In our lists, we use the site column  *Content Type*  to specify the different media files.
-For example, all images have the value  *Art*  for  *Content Type*  .
+For example, all images have the value  *Art*  for  *Content Type.

 ![Content Type:Art](../media/OTCSP_ContentTypeArt2.png)